nekrut/BMMB554/2025/project.md

 ### By March 18

-Sketch a very rough flowchart of spets you would take to perform such an analysis: given an amino acid translation of a human ortholog for each of the genes, how do I locate this gene in each of the five genomes?
+Sketch a very rough flowchart of steps you would take to perform such an analysis: given an amino acid translation of a human ortholog for each of the genes, how do I locate this gene in each of the five genomes?